jbellis/ase/README.md

 Quickstart:

-  codelocal index path-to-data
+  ase index path-to-data

-  codelocal search path-to-data "query string"
+  ase search path-to-data "query string"

-By default, codelocal gives you the chunks that matched your query.
-Use --files-only to give just the filenames:
+By default, ase gives you the chunks that matched your query.
+Use --files to give entire files.

+Use --limit to change the number of results.

-  codelocal search path-to-data "query string" --files-only
+  ase search path-to-data "query string" --limit 5 --files